pulseblog/pulse/app/models/README.md

 > Model Layer is where the business logic resides.

-The components domain objects and services are organized in namespaces (and directories) that describe to which subject they relate to.
+The models are organized in namespaces (and directories) that describe to which subject they relate to.

 In order to understand the **Model Layer** of Pulse is important to make the following terminology clear: